Internship mobility

 • help you fill in your internship agreement (mandatory).

-Aimed mainly at students and young graduates aged 18 to 28, international volunteering is an enriching professional experience, a real springboard for an international career.
+Aimed primarily at students and recent graduates aged 18 to 28, international volunteering is an enriching professional experience and a real springboard for an international career.

-Being an international volunteer means going on a professional mission abroad while benefiting from a protective public status: the International Volunteer (IV) is placed under the supervision of the French Embassy.
+To be an international volunteer is to leave for a professional mission abroad while benefiting from a protective public status: the Volontaire International (VI) is placed under the supervision of the French Embassy.

-From 6 to 24 months, the missions can concern all the trades and be carried out :
+From 6 to 24 months, the assignments can concern all professions and can be carried out :

-• within a French public structure under the authority of the MAEE or the Ministry of the Economy and Finance
+• within a French public body under the authority of the MAEE or the Ministry of the Economy and Finance

 • in a local foreign public structure